stanford-policylab/blind-charging-demo/README.md

 source blind-charging-env/bin/activate
 ```

-Then, within this virtual environment, run in your terminal:
+Then, with this virtual environment activated, run in your terminal:

 ```
 pip install blindcharging_demo-1.0.0-py3-none-any.whl